cloudflare/cloudflare-docs/content/email-security/email-configuration/lists/trusted-domains.md

 ## Default behavior

-When messages come to your recipients from certain domains, Cloud Email Security (formerly Area 1) triggers certain [detections](/email-security/reference/dispositions-and-attributes/) by default:
+When messages come to your recipients from certain domains, Cloud Email Security triggers certain [detections](/email-security/reference/dispositions-and-attributes/) by default:

 - **Proximity Domains**: Domains with similar spelling to your existing domain.
 Will trigger a `SPOOF` detection.
 - **Recent Domains**: Domains created recently (exact definition set in [Added Detections](/email-security/email-configuration/enhanced-detections/added-detections/)).
 Will trigger a `MALICIOUS` or `SUSPICIOUS` detection.